aiertolucero/fleepetia-file-uploader/README.md

 # fleepetia-file-uploader
-Multiple file uploader using Masonry grid, blueimp Gallery and Laravel.
+Multiple file-uploader using Masonry grid, blueimp Gallery and Laravel.